atlregional/atltransit.org/pages/tools/app-center.md

 {% include app-gallery.html category="planning" %}
 {% include app-gallery.html category="accessibility" %}
-"Simply Get There is a trip planning tool specifically designed for comparing specialized services like paratransit with other mobility options."
+Simply Get There is a trip planning tool specifically designed for comparing specialized services like paratransit with other mobility options.